hoanganh25991/threejs-warrior-v2/docs/fixed-issues/herofactory-reference-error.md

 2. **Dependency Injection**: Another approach would be to pass the `HeroFactory` as a dependency to the `Game` class.
 This would make the dependency explicit but would require more significant changes to the codebase.

+3. **Ensuring Correct Script Loading Order**: We could have investigated further to ensure that `hero.js` is fully loaded and processed before `game.js` tries to use the `HeroFactory`.

-The current solution was chosen for its simplicity and minimal impact on the existing codebase, while still resolving the immediate issue.
+The current solution was chosen for its simplicity, reliability, and minimal impact on the existing codebase, while still resolving the immediate issue.